AMindToThink/kahoot-gen/README.md

 random_items: Takes in a list of items and outputs a random subset of them

 sister_category: Takes in a category and element ID(s) and outputs related categories that don't contain the element(s)

 sister_element: Takes in element's ID and its category's ID and outputs related elements not in said category.
-Arguably cousin elements
+Arguably cousin elements.

 ### Element Question Generator
 Element -> Category+Elements